 Button Description Next Display the Select Software and Release Keys page (see below).
 Auto Select Automatically select the systems that have newer software versions available (based on update checks for systems registered with Cisco) and display a list of these systems along with the software packages and release keys.
-This feature will only be available if Automatically Check for Updates has been set to Yes, see Network Settings [p.229].
+This feature will only be available if Automatically Check for Updates has been set to Yes, see Network Settings [p.232] .

-Button Description Check for Automatically downloads the software updates and the corresponding release keys for systems that are registered with the upgrade web service at Cisco.
-Updates If there are systems in Cisco TMS that are not registered or could not be identified by the upgrade check, an XML file with the unknown system will be generated.
+Button Description Check for Updates Automatically downloads the software updates and the corresponding release keys for systems that are registered with the upgrade web service at Cisco.
+If there are systems in Cisco TMS that are not registered or could not be identified by the upgrade check, an XML file with the unknown system will be generated.
 The file is accessible by clicking the View unknown systems file link in the warning message displayed after the check.
 Upgrade Start upgrade, after filling in the required information on the Select Software and Release Keys page (see below).
 You can follow the progress of the software upgrades from the System Upgrade Activity Status page.
 Note: This button is only visible when a system has already been selected for upgrade.

-Some buttons are only available if Automatically Check for Updates has been set to No, see Network Settings [p.229]:
+Some buttons are only available if Automatically Check for Updates has been set to No, see Network Settings [p.232]:

-Button Description Import Log Import a log of the software and release keys to all your Cisco systems, if you have received one.
+Button Description lmport Log Import a log of the software and release keys to all your Cisco systems, if you have received one.
 The Systems Upgrade page will then list all the systems in the log and the software and release keys to the systems.
 After importing the log you can upgrade the systems by clicking the Upgrade button.
 Generate Log Generate a Release Key report from the page.
 The list will contain info about the systems shown and the software packages selected for each system.
-Import Excel By clicking this button, Cisco TMS imports an Excel sheet.